samdhew/powershell/README.md

 If you have additional scripts or improvements to existing ones, we encourage you to contribute to the repository.
 Fork the project, make your changes, and submit a pull request.
 Let's collaborate to make this repository a valuable resource for the Windows community.

+## Disclaimer

+These scripts are provided as-is and without any warranty.
+Use them responsibly and ensure they align with your organization's policies and security practices.

 Happy scripting!